baely/baely/README.md

 Blogging platform built on GitHub issues with auto-translation for publishing posts in Japanese.

 Tech: Hugo, Go, Python, Firebase

+---
+✨ *Vibe-coded: Weekend projects built in a flow state of pure creativity*

 ## Previous Projects